What Are Normal Infant Stools?

 "Frequent bowel movements in breastfed babies are normal.
-The frequency and color are not a problem unless your baby shows signs of increased fussiness or delay in growth and weight gain.
+The frequency and color are not a problem unless your baby shows increased fussiness or delayed growth and weight gain.
 The stools should become less frequent and will most likely change color and texture between the 4th and 6th months.
 Your baby's digestive system is still maturing."

 Hasn't Had a Poop

 by Worried mom

-"My son is almost four months old and is entirely breastfed and hasn't had a poop in 5 days.
+"My son is almost four months old, is entirely breastfed, and hasn't had a poop in 5 days.
 I was told to give him a suppository, and if it was to happen again, not let it go for more than three days.

 I have read multiple articles, some saying it can take up to 7-10 days for my little guy to have a bowel movement.
 I don't want him to rely on the suppositories to poo.
-That's why I haven't given it to him; I'm kind of hoping he goes on his own.
+That's why I haven't given it to him; I'm hoping he goes on his own.

 I've tried tummy massages, cycling his legs, and bathing him.
-He's passing gas no problem and is generally his usual happy self but no bowel movement.
+He's passing gas with no problem and is generally his usual happy self, but he has no bowel movement.
 Any suggestions as to what I should do?

 I don't want to give him a suppository again.
-I think it was traumatizing enough for both of us the first time."
+It was traumatizing enough for both of us the first time."

 Re: Don't worry.

 "Wow, whoever advised not waiting longer than three days doesn't know a thing about breastfeeding!

 You don't need to worry at all.
 If the baby is happy (as you say he is), he does not require a suppository.

 Yes, your baby can go up to 10 days without a poop, but when he does poop, the stool should not be hard, and it should not be difficult for him to pass. (this advice does not apply to formula-fed babies)